-When the Pharisees challenged Jesus on the topic of divorce, He did the same thing we should do when facing difficult issues: return to first principles.
+When the Pharisees challenged Jesus on the topic of divorce, He did the same thing we should do when facing difficult issues: He returned to first principles.
 Alistair Begg reminds us that marriage is a creation ordinance instituted by God as a pattern for all humanity.
 Marriage, in all its successes and failures, requires God’s grace to redeem, restrain, and restore our human weaknesses.

 Well, we’re going to return again to the study we began this morning in Mark chapter 10, but I would like, first of all, to read from Proverbs chapter 5.
 So, we’re going to Mark 10 but via Proverbs chapter 5.
 Mark 10 is on page 715.
 Proverbs chapter 5, in the church Bibles, is on page 452.